nickdrummond/star-wars-ontology/docs/modelling-principles.md

 ## Disjoints/differentFrom

 - should have top level disjoints to assist clean modelling and aid property use consistency checking
-- should not use differentFrom because of its impact on [performance](performance.md)

 ## Negation